 Lymphedema is the swelling in the arm or leg that occurs if the flow of tissue fluid (lymph) out of the extremity is restricted somehow.
 Our lymph system consists of a network of vessels, like blood vessels except these carry a clear fluid called lymph.
 In my case, the lymph was not properly percolating through small bean-sized lymph nodes that cluster in my pelvis area.
 And well, it hurts A LOT.
 I often describe how it feels, by comparing it to a balloon sitting on my lady parts and there is a definite area inside my thigh that hurts ALL THE TIME.
 When I walk I can feel the pressure and it makes me limp.
 My leg feels heavy and numb for hours or days at a time as if it is asleep, but it won’t wake up.
 Half of my lower extremities feel more swollen than the other half.
 The pressure pushes on my sciatic nerve and it hurts to sit and sometimes it throbs when I am not even moving.
 When I am having pain, an hour standing feels like three hours.
 I just want to put my leg up and keep it straight because sitting or bending it really isn’t much fun.
 The pain just sits there inside my left pelvis area and it won’t go away.
 I sometimes want to cut my leg off or get a spinal block, so I can’t feel it anymore.
 My leg sometimes feels like it is not even part of my body.

 A plan had to be developed to help me manage the pain and daily living.
 This involves compression garments for my left leg, a special lymph node massage machine I use daily, manual lymph node massage throughout my day, special wraps I sleep in at night, dieting to put less pressure on my groin area, doing individualized daily exercises for pelvic pain, drinking plenty of water, and avoiding hot showers/baths or extreme cold.
 My least favorite part is putting on my compression stocking each day.
 Putting them on feels as difficult as childbirth some days, but they truly help.
 Just this week my physical therapist, Dr. Lili Wells started a special therapy called “introital stretching” because the tissue inside my vaginal area is as stiff as a board.
 This is supposed to really help reduce my pain in this area after as few as six sessions.
-I am so grateful that my husband, Aaron is going to learn how to do some massage to help me keep up with this throughout the week.
 I also had my medical provider help me acquire handicap parking until (or if) my symptoms improve.
 Some days are better than others, but I am not going to let it slow me down.

 I have been very blessed to have great insurance to help offset the expenses of dealing with lymphedema.
 I had several CT Scans, an MRI, a Lymposcintigraphy where they shot dye up my feet (so very painful), and they did try to aspirate the area with a guided CT.
 This did not seem to help for very long and it may be repeated in the future, but also cauterized next time.
 I will try anything to make the pain stop.
 There are cutting edge procedures in Lymphedema that I am looking into.
 A very small number of U.S. institutions treat lymphedema with a comprehensive multidisciplinary lymphedema service.
 These places are trying to change the perception that it is an untreatable, lifelong condition.
 Dr. Wei Chen of the University of Iowa feels that medical professionals have an obligation to treat lymphedema because they are causing it due to surgery and radiation.
 I do not know if I am a candidate to be treated at one of these institutions, but it is exciting to read about “Lymphies” finding more permanent relief with new procedures.
 I recently made an appointment to see if this could help me in the future.